25 Open Kitchen and Living Room Designs (Expert Home Styling Guide)

 12. Open Shelving Transition Design

-Small to medium homes that need light division.
+Small to medium homes that need some visual separation between zones without losing light or openness.

 Styling Tips